 Humans are 60% water.
 The Earth is 71% water.
 Beer is 95% water.

-Just like everything we know and love, beer is made up of stuff (mostly water).
+Just like everything we know and love, beer is made up mostly of water, but it has other key ingredients that make it special.
 We’ve explored some of the individual components of beer in the past, including the four ingredients needed to make a “pure” beer (by Germany’s standards).

 Water

-Anyway, water is a pretty important component in beer.
+Water is a pretty important component in beer.
 Aside from making up a huge portion of the brew, the water’s quality is going to significantly impact the beer’s quality.
-At the very least, water in beer should be clean and odorless — you know, like water you would want to drink.
+At the very least, water in beer should be clean and odorless, like water you would want to drink.

-Low quality water would show through in the final product.
+Low-quality water would show through in the final product.
 I’m sure you can already imagine this in your head, but I’ll use an example anyway: imagine using a super acidic, slimy water for coffee or tea.
-Yup, think about it.
-Now think about that but beer.
+Now think about that, but in a beer.

 So, while overlooked, the quality of water in beer is pretty important.